rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-simulation.md

 16. The **Git Repository** is `https://github.com/rapyuta-robotics/io_simulation_tutorials`
 17. In the **Command to run in the docker container** box, enter the command: `roslaunch turtlebot3_gazebo turtlebot3_autorace.launch`
 18. The **context directory** is `turtlebot_teleoperation`
 19. Select **Simulation** option.
-Enabling simulation feature automatically adds a Gazebo simulation specific endpoint, topics, services, inbound ROS interfaces and a configuration parameter.
+Enabling simulation feature automatically adds a Gazebo simulation specific endpoint, topics, services, inbound ROS interfaces, and a configuration parameter.
 20. Set **Resource Limit** to **Med:2 cpu cores, 8 GiB memory**.
 {{% notice warning %}}
 For simulation, the resource limit should either be **Med** or **High**.
 Simulation has issues with **Low** resource limits.